Usui Policies and Procedures

 Policies & Handbook Acknowledgement

-I have received a copy of the UIC Employee Policies & Handbook.
+I have been provided access to a copy of the UIC Employee Policies & Handbook.
 I understand that it is my responsibility to read and comply with the policies, rules, procedures, etc. contained in it.
 I also understand and accept the fact that the policies and benefits described in it are subject to change at the sole discretion of UIC at any time, with or without prior notice.

-I further understand that at any time I may review the Employee Handbook which is available in all of the Human Resources Departments at each location in the event I do not have my handbook immediately available.
+I further understand that at any time I may review the Employee Handbook which is available in all of the Human Resources Departments at each location and online at www.usuiusa.com in the event I do not have my Handbook immediately available.

 At will Employment: